hyenasky/hyenasky/README.md

     - [x] [xrasm](https://github.com/xrarch/newsdk/tree/main/XrAsm) is a retargetable assembler.
     - [x] [xrlink](https://github.com/xrarch/newsdk/tree/main/XrLink) is a retargetable linker, with support for static and dynamic linking of a custom object file format.
 - [x] [a4x](https://github.com/xrarch/a4x) is the firmware, written in Jackal.
 It supports hot-switching to the old a3x firmware to boot "old world" operating systems.
-- [ ] [MINTIA (Jackal)](https://github.com/xrarch/mintia2) is the rewritten, new and improved operating system.
+- [ ] [MINTIA2](https://github.com/xrarch/mintia2) is the rewritten, improved operating system.
 It will support SMP preemptive multitasking, demand paging, dynamic linking, memory-mapped files, and other features.

 **XR/station Writings:**